aureliotobias/Climate-Change-EMME-2021/README.md

 # EMME2021
-Pre-conference Workshop on time-series regression for short-term effects of environmental risk factors in the EMME
+Includes the files used for the pre-conference workshop on **time-series regression for short-term effects of environmental risk factors in the EMME**